This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Often called “wheat protein,” “wheat meat” or “wheat gluten,” seitan (pronounced say-tahn) has a look and texture shockingly similar to meat when it’s cooked, and its alternative namesakes are quite fitting since it’s made from gluten, the main protein found in wheat.

-However, store-bought versions are also generally high in unhealthy food additives, sodium and fillers and some of its ingredients may even come with negative side effects.
+However, store-bought versions are also generally high in unhealthy food additives, sodium and fillers, and some of its ingredients may even come with negative side effects.

 Seitan is a popular meat replacement found in many types of cuisine.
-It’s a staple ingredient in many vegetarian dishes in Japan, China and other East and Southeast Asian countries.
-It’s used to produce certain food items like mock duck, meatless jerky, vegetarian hamburger mix and seitan bacon.
+It’s a staple ingredient in many vegetarian dishes in Japan, China, and other East and Southeast Asian countries.

 “Seitan” is a word of Japanese origin, and when roughly translated, the seitan definition is “made of proteins.”
 Vital wheat gluten is the natural protein found in wheat that is often used to create seitan.
-It’s also a common ingredient in bread recipes to help the dough rise.

 Seitan is created by washing wheat flour dough with water until all the starch granules have been removed, leaving only the sticky insoluble gluten as an elastic, taffy-like mass.
 This mass is then cut into pieces and cooked before being eaten.